 What is a Bush Lemon?

 You may think that the term “bush lemons” simply refers to any shrub that produces the citrus fruit, lemon.
-But you would be wrong.
+You would be wrong though.

 What is a bush lemon?
 It is a large shrub or a small tree that produces dense evergreen foliage.
 The leaves are a glossy green.
 If you are thinking of growing bush lemon shrubs, you’ll find out that the white flowers have a lovely fragrance.